mraible/mongock-docs/content/pages/runner.md

 ## Building the Runner
-In order to use the Mongock runner, we need to set it up by passing the configuration(changelogs package, etc.), any required component, like the driver, and any framework dependency such as the ApplicationContext, etc.
+In order to use the Mongock runner, we need to set it up by passing the configuration(migration package, etc.), any required component, like the driver, and any framework dependency such as the ApplicationContext, etc.

 Mongock provides two ways to setup the runner:
 - **Traditional approach** which requires the user to set it up manually with a builder.
 While, at first this approach looks less convenient, provides a bit more control.